awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/README.md

 If your SOC/platform has a high default stack size, it is recommended to tweak these values to ensure reducing your application's memory footprint.

+### Disable ICE agent stats

+The SDK calculates 4 different stats:
+1. ICE server stats - stats for ICE servers the SDK is using
+2. [Local candidate stats](https://www.w3.org/TR/webrtc-stats/#dom-rtcstatstype-local-candidate) - stats for the selected local candidate
+3. [Remote candidate stats](https://www.w3.org/TR/webrtc-stats/#dom-rtcstatstype-remote-candidate) - stats for the selected remote candidate
+4. [Candidate pair stats](https://www.w3.org/TR/webrtc-stats/#dom-rtcstatstype-candidate-pair) - stats for the selected candidate pair

+For more information on these stats, refer to [AWS Docs](https://docs.aws.amazon.com/kinesisvideostreams-webrtc-dg/latest/devguide/kvswebrtc-reference.html)

+The SDK disables generating these stats by default.
+In order to be enable the SDK to calculate these stats, the application needs to set the following field:
+`configuration.kvsRtcConfiguration.enableIceStats = TRUE`.
+Note that this increases the memory usage by about 200KB per peer connection.

 ## Setup IoT
 * To use IoT certificate to authenticate with KVS signaling, please refer to [Controlling Access to Kinesis Video Streams Resources Using AWS IoT](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/how-iot.html) for provisioning details.
 * A sample IAM policy for the IoT role looks like below, policy can be modified based on your permission requirement.